Kings-Mountain-Labs/oncle_lapsim/README.md

 # oncle-lapsim
-A lap time simulation and vehicle dynamics toolbox made by people who like Oncle Jazz by Men I Trust
+An unfinished lap time simulation and vehicle dynamics toolbox made by people who like Oncle Jazz by Men I Trust

-This project originates from Arash Mehdipour's[^1] Matlab implementation of Chris Patton's 2013 PhD dissertation[^2], which I (Ian Rist) [^1] then ported to python and greatly extended.
+This project originates from (ง •̀_•́)ง's[^1] Matlab implementation of Chris Patton's 2013 PhD dissertation[^2], which I (Ian[^1]) then ported to python and greatly extended.
 This toolbox also includes a Magic-Formula Tire model which is based on the Matlab implementation by Marco Furlan [^3].
+There are 3 guiding objectives for this project: It should be reasonably extendable in a Theseus Ship fashion, It should be easily installed and run by someone with only a basic understanding of python, and It should be reasonably fast.

-[^1]: Spartan Racing, San Jose State University Formula SAE
+[^1]: Politburo, Spartan Racing, San Jose State University Formula SAE

 [^2]: [Development of vehicle dynamics tools for motorsports](ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/tx31qm51z)